milanstuermer/milanstuermer.github.io/_publications/2010-10-01-paper-title-number-2.md

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.

-By tracing the genealogy of this political ontology back to Pericles' first explicit defense of persuasion as a requisite for civilization, we argue that Pericles' famous funeral oration provides the structure for Whitehead's cosmology, and, ultimately, Stengers' cosmopolitics.